Requirements and Curriculum

 Complete the professional curriculum in a sequence.
 There is no provision for part-time or evening-only enrollment.
 The curriculum includes all knowledge and practical skills required for your professional credentialing as a Registered Dietician Nutritionist.
 Successful completion of the program requires didactic coursework, supervised experiential learning experiences, and the graduate comprehensive exam, thesis or project.

 The program includes supervised experiential learning in acute care, long-term care, outpatient settings, wellness facilities, and community and industry agencies.
-You must have transportation and may have to drive further distances for supervised practice.

 Herb garden outside Cary Hall on UB's South Campus.